BestOfDate

 • Panty raids are all the rage on college campuses.

-Panty raids are all the rage on college campuses.
+Panty raids are all the rage on college campuses

 Panty raids were a popular college prank at the time.
 Large groups of male students would "raid" the living quarters of their female counterparts and then steal their underwear as proof that the raid had been successful.
-These raids became popular during a time when colleges had curfews and men were forbidden from entering female dormitories.
+These raids took place during a time when colleges had curfews and men were forbidden from entering female dormitories.

 • Poodle skirts are a thing.

-Poodle skirts are a thing.
+Poodle skirts are a thing

-During the 1950s, it became a fad to wear wide, unrestricted felt skirts called "poodle skirts."
+Women and young girls were wearing wide, unrestricted felt skirts called "poodle skirts."
 These were solid-colored skirts that had a design or a logo.
 In many cases, the design was an image of a poodle or a cat.

 • Greasers.

-During the 1950s and early 1960s, a popular youth subculture called "greasers" emerged.
+A youth subculture called "greasers" emerged during the 1950s and early 1960s.
 The style included greased-back hairstyles, work pants, and denim or leather jackets.

 • The Jukebox.

-The Jukebox.
+The Jukebox

 The jukebox was at the height of its popularity.
 Teenagers and young adults would often hang out at local restaurants and diners and listen to the latest songs.